frank26080115/Bones-3D-Printer/ordered_lessons/lesson11a.md

 ![](../images/lesson11/fansplitter.png)

+**NOTE**: It is much easier to see how much wire length you actually need if you build the whole printer first.
+My own estimates here are very generous, obtained through the measurements done with the 3D model.

 ## AC Power Input

 The AC power input module should have already come with wires that are terminated properly with crimped on spade connectors.